8linkz-sec/SPI_Scripts/README.md

 Command-line tool for querying all [ReversingLabs Spectra Intelligence](https://www.reversinglabs.com/products/spectra-intelligence) APIs.
 Supports 20 API endpoints covering file reputation, malware hunting, network threat intelligence, and more.

+## Disclaimer

+**This project was vibecoded and created solely for personal testing purposes.** It is not recommended to use this tool in a production environment.

 ## Setup

 ### 1. Install dependencies